-- I. Introduction - II.
+- I. Introduction & Recommendations - II.
 General Summary Points & Takeaways - a.
 The American Rescue Plan of 2021 & the Vermont Budget - b.
 Housing in Barre City - III.
 Specific Next Steps as Outlined in the City Plan - IV.
 Background Notes on Affordable Housing Development in Barre City - a.
 Excerpts from the 2020 City Municipal Plan - b.
-Property Sale Data April 2020 June 2021
+Property Sale Data January 2018 June 2021

-Introduction
+Introduction & Recommendations

-In our meeting on May 13, 2021, the Barre City Planning Commission took up discussion of anticipated ARP funding to support affordable housing, on the suggestion of Commissioner Lauzon.
-The Commission decided to prepare a short white paper summarizing both the key provisions of the ARP and Vermont budget as well as excerpts from the 2020 Municipal City Plan that directly related to the development of additional housing in Barre City.
+In our meeting on May 13, 2021, the Barre City Planning Commission took up discussion of anticipated state and federal funding to support affordable housing, on the suggestion of Commissioner Lauzon.
+The Commission decided to prepare a short white paper summarizing both the key provisions of the ARP (American Rescue Plan) and Vermont budget as well as excerpts from the 2020 Municipal City Plan that directly related to the development of additional housing in Barre City.